-At this early stage of the site selection process, the long-term stability factor is evaluated by assessing whether there is any evidence that would raise concerns about the long-term hydrogeological and geological stability of the Township of The North Shore.
+At this early stage of the site selection process, the long-term stability factor is evaluated by assessing whether there is any evidence that would raise concerns about the long-term hydrogeological and geological stability of the City of Elliot Lake.
 As discussed below, the review of readily available information did not reveal any obvious characteristics that would raise such concerns.

-The Township of The North Shore lies in the Superior Province and the Southern Province of the Canadian Shield, where large parts have remained tectonically stable for the last 1.75 billion years (Wetherill et al., 1960).
-As discussed in Sections 3.1 and 3.2, the Murray Fault System has been identified in the Township of The North Shore.
-However, there is no evidence to suggest this fault zone has been tectonically active within the past billion years.
+The City of Elliot Lake lies in the Superior Province and the Southern Province of the Canadian Shield, where large parts have remained tectonically stable for the last 1.75 billion years (Wetherill et al., 1960).
+As discussed in Sections 3.1 and 3.2, the Murray Fault and Flack Lake Fault have been identified south and north of the City of Elliot Lake, respectively.
+However, there is no evidence to suggest these fault zones have been tectonically active within the past billion years.

-The geology of the Township of The North Shore is typical of many areas of the Canadian Shield, which has been subjected to numerous glacial cycles during the last million years.
+The geology of the City of Elliot Lake is typical of many areas of the Canadian Shield, which has been subjected to numerous glacial cycles during the last million years.
 Glaciation is a significant past perturbation that could occur in the future.
 However, findings from studies conducted in other areas of the Canadian Shield suggest that deep crystalline formations, particularly the plutonic intrusions, have remained largely unaffected by past perturbations such as glaciation.
 Findings of a comprehensive paleohydrogeological study of the fractured crystalline rock at the Whiteshell Research Area, located within the Manitoba portion of the Canadian Shield (Gascoyne, 2004), indicated that the evolution of the groundwater flow system was characterized by periods of long-term hydrogeological and hydrogeochemical stability.
 Furthermore, there is evidence that only the upper 300 m have been affected by glaciation within the last million years.
 McMurry et al. (2003) summarized several studies conducted in a number of plutons in the Canadian Shield and in the crystalline basement rocks of Western Ontario.
 These various studies found that fractures below a depth of several hundred metres in the plutonic rock were ancient features.
 Subsequent geological processes such as plate movement and continental glaciation have caused reactivation of existing zones of weakness rather than the formation of large, new zones of fractures.

-In summary, the review did not identify any obvious geological or hydrogeological conditions that would clearly fail to meet the long-term stability requirement for a potential repository in the Township of The North Shore.
+In summary, the review did not identify any obvious geological or hydrogeological conditions that would clearly fail to meet the long-term stability requirement for a potential repository in the City of Elliot Lake.
 As mentioned above, the long-term stability factor would need to be further assessed through detailed multidisciplinary geoscientific and climate change site investigations, if the community remains interested in continuing in the site selection process.